jeremyfprice/educ2201-course_tools_and_practices/README.md

-#COURSE TOOLS AND PRACTICES

-##EDUC2201: TEACHING WITH DIGITAL MEDIA AND TECHNOLOGY

 *"Teaching is two-parts planning, one-part reflection, and extra heavy on the experimentation." ~ Rebecca Alber*

 *"It seems to me that that, finally, is what good teaching is all about....
 Somehow or another, skill and knowledge are integrated into some kind of a human connection." ~ Mike Rose*